Linda A. Cicero | Stanford News Service

 2. Check your Stanford email for placement and/or waitlist results

-For Spring 2024, all students will be notified via email by 5pm on Friday, March 22
+For Winter 2025, all students will be notified via email by 5pm on Thursday, December 19

 After the form closes, we’ll place students into classes, giving priority to students as denoted above and by adhering to the following: